byu-dml/d3m-experimenter/README.md

 * `EXPERIMENTER_DIR` is the absolute to the root of this repository on your host machine
 * `DATA_DIR` is the absolute path to a directory where the D3M experimenter can write files

+These directories must exist on the host machine before the swarm can be started.

 ### Running the Swarm

 First, [build](https://docs.docker.com/engine/reference/commandline/build/) the local images using (from the root of the repository):